spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: What are the system requirements for Spyder?
 How resource-intensive is it?

-   Spyder works on modern versions of Windows, macOS and Linux (see table below for recommended versions) via Anaconda, as well as other methods.
+   Spyder works on modern versions of Windows, macOS and Linux (see the table below for recommended versions) via Anaconda, as well as other methods.
    It typically uses relatively minimal CPU when idle, and 0.5 GB - 1 GB of RAM, depending on how long you've been using it and how many files, projects, panes and consoles you have open.
-   It should work on any system with a dual-core or better x64 processor and at least 4 GB of RAM, although 8 GB is _strongly_ recommended for best performance when running other applications.
+   It should work on any system with a dual-core or better x64 processor and at least 4 GB of RAM, although 8 GB is *strongly* recommended for best performance when running other applications.
    However, the code you run, such as scientific computation and deep learning models, may require additional resources beyond this baseline for Spyder itself.

    .. table::